apache/celix/dependency_manager_cxx/readme.md

 The (DM) `Component` manages the life cycle of a component (of the template type T).
 For example, when all required service dependencies are available the `Component` will call the `start` specified callback function of the component.

-The `Component::setInstance` can be used to set the component instance to used.
+- The `Component::setInstance` method can be used to set the component instance to used.
 If no instance is set the (DM) `Component` will (lazy) create a component instance using the default constructor.
-The `Component::addInterface` can be used to specify one additional C service provided by the component.
+- The `Component::addInterface` method can be used to specify one additional C++ service provided by the component.
-The `Component::addCInterface` can be used to specify one additional C++ service provided by the component.
+- The `Component::addCInterface` method can be used to specify one additional C service provided by the component.
-The template method `Component::createServiceDependency` can be used to specify one additional typed C++ service dependency.
+- The `Component::createServiceDependency` method can be used to specify one additional typed C++ service dependency.
-The template method `Component::createCServiceDependency` can be used to specify one additional typed C service dependency.
+- The `Component::createCServiceDependency` method can be used to specify one additional typed C service dependency.

 ### ServiceDependency and CServiceDependency

-The (DM) `ServiceDependency` can be used to specify C++ service dependencies for a component.
-The (DM) `CServiceDependency` can be used to specify C service dependencies for a component.
+The (DM) `ServiceDependency` can be used to specify C++ service dependencies for a component and the (DM) `CServiceDependency` can be used to specify C service dependencies for a component.

 When these dependencies are set to required the `Component` will ensure that components will only be started when all required dependencies are available and stop the component if any of the required dependencies are removed.
 This feature should prevent a lot of boiler plating code compared to using a service tracker or services references directly.